dxworks/honeydew/README.md

   If present, Honeydew will make the extraction in parallel where possible

-- `--voyager`
-  *Obsolete*
-  If present, Honeydew will extract the model and export it raw in a json file.
-The post extraction metrics will not be used.
-The extraction will run as if the `--no-progress-bars` flag was set.

 ## Load Model from file

 For loading a model from a json file